PyConAPAC/proposals/2024/cfp-main-2024.md

   - [PyCon APAC - On the Longer Term](#pycon-apac---on-the-longer-term)
   - [Additional considerations for PyCon APAC 2024](#additional-considerations-for-pycon-apac-2024)

-This is the announcement for the Call for Participation (CfP) for PyCon Asia Pacific (APAC) 2024.
+This is the announcement for the Call for Participation (CfP) of PyCon Asia Pacific (APAC) 2024.
 The purpose of this call is to select an Asia Pacific in-country team willing and able to organize the Python conference in their home country.